-Grant recipients should purchase digital LMR systems and equipment compliant with the P25 suite of standards, and include all applicable P25 standards and expectations for interoperability in any SOW or acquisition documents Land Recipients should purchase P25 compliant systems and equipment that has been assessed as compliant in accordance with the P25 Compliance Assessment Program Mobile Radio If encryption is required, agencies shall ensure compliance with the P25 Block Encryption Protocol standard and implement Advanced Encryption Standard 256 bit encryption Recipients should ensure all P25 eligible equipment, features, and capabilities selected are P25 compliant, to include new equipment and upgrades When purchasing bridging or gateway devices that have a VoIP capability to provide connectivity between LMR systems, those devices should, at a minimum, implement either the BSI specification or the ISSI
+Grant recipients should purchase digital LMR systems and equipment compliant with the Project 25 (P25) suite of standards (Telecommunications Industry Association), and include all applicable P25 standards and expectations for interoperability in any SOW or acquisition documents Recipients should purchase P25 compliant systems and equipment that has been assessed as compliant in accordance with the P25 Compliance Assessment Program If encryption is required, agencies shall ensure compliance with the P25 Block Encryption Protocol Land standard and implement Advanced Encryption Standard 256-bit encryption Mobile Recipients should ensure all P25 eligible equipment, features, and capabilities selected are P25 compliant, to include new equipment and upgrades Radio When purchasing bridging or gateway devices that have a VoIP capability to provide connectivity between LMR systems, those devices should, at a minimum, implement either the Bridging System Interface specification or the ISSI Recipients should consult the federal granting agency before submitting requests for ISSI and broadband-related project investments to determine whether costs are allowed, as well as applicable technical standards

 LMR systems are terrestrially-based, wireless, narrowband communications systems commonly used by federal, state, local, tribal, and territorial emergency responders, public works companies, and the military in non-tactical environments, to support voice and low-speed data communications.
 These systems are designed to meet public safety's unique mission and critical voice requirements and support time-sensitive, lifesaving tasks, including sub-second voice call-setup, group calling capabilities, high-quality audio, and priority access to the end-user.
-Because LMR systems implemented by the public safety community support lifesaving operations, they are designed to achieve high levels of reliability, redundancy, coverage, and capacity, and can operate in harsh natural and man-made environments.
+Because LMR systems implemented by the public safety community support responders' safety and lifesaving operations, they are designed and implemented to achieve high levels of reliability, redundancy, coverage, and capacity, and can operate in harsh natural and man-made environments.
 LMR technology has progressed over time from conventional, analog voice service to complex systems incorporating digital and trunking features.
 These enhancements have improved the interoperability, spectral efficiency, security, reliability, and functionality of voice and low speed data communications.

 For the foreseeable future, the public safety community is expected to follow a multi-path approach to develop, establish, and maintain critical communications capabilities.
-To improve interoperability across investments, grant recipients are strongly encouraged to ensure digital voice systems and equipment purchased with federal grant funds are compliant with the Project 25 (P25) suite of standards, unless otherwise noted in a program's grant guidance.63 Recipients should ensure all P25 eligible equipment, features, and capabilities selected are P25 compliant, to include new equipment and upgrades.
+To improve interoperability across investments, grant recipients are strongly encouraged to ensure digital voice systems and equipment purchased with federal grant funds are compliant with the Project 25 (P25) suite of standards, unless otherwise noted in a program's grant guidance.65 Recipients should ensure all P25 eligible equipment, features, and capabilities selected are P25 compliant, to include new equipment and upgrades.
 When federal grant funds are used to purchase P25 LMR equipment and systems that contain non-standard features or capabilities, while a comparable P25 feature or capability is available, recipients must ensure the standards-based feature or capability is included.